No, not all employers are required to hold a Skilled Worker Sponsor Licence in order to use the Intern Visa scheme.

 An intern will be able to remain in the UK provided that they hold a valid visa.
 The visa ‘valid from’ and ‘expiry’ dates are clearly printed on the visa when it is issued.

-The maximum period of time that an individual can remain in the UK on a Tier 5 (Temporary Worker: Government Authorised Exchange) visa is 12 months.
+The maximum period of time that an individual can remain in the UK on a Temporary Worker: Government Authorised Exchange visa is 12 months.

-A Tier 5 (Temporary Worker: Government Authorised Exchange) visa cannot be extended beyond 12 months.
+A Temporary Worker: Government Authorised Exchange visa cannot be extended beyond 12 months.

-More details regarding how to make an application to extend a Tier 5 (Temporary Worker: Government Authorised Exchange) visa, are available on the UK Border Agency website.
+More details regarding how to make an application to extend a Temporary Worker: Government Authorised Exchange visa, are available on the UK Border Agency website.

-An intern will be issued with a Certificate of Sponsorship which requests a ‘multiple entry’ visa.
+An intern will be issued with a Sponsorship Reference Number which requests a ‘multiple entry’ visa.
 If they are successfully awarded ‘UK Visa Entry Clearance’, this would allow them to enter and exit the UK, for the period that the visa is valid subject to approval by immigration officers at the UK Border.

 Further guidelines regarding freedom to travel abroad are available from the UK Border Agency website.